Astron456/Astron-s-Site/content/authors/admin/_index.md

 interests:
 - Macroeconomics
 - Econometrics
-- Computation
+- Development Economics
-- Time Series
+- Asset Pricing

 # Education to show in About widget
 education: